 - One Book More: Loving the Lines spotlights Julie’s favorite lines from a book or series.
 As someone who loves to highlight favorite lines and can easily swoon over them, this bookish post has turned me to a few books because I’ve loved the lines Julie’s featured.

-Leave a Reply to Smashing 2021 Goals and Looking Ahead – itsKoo reviews Cancel reply
+Leave a Reply to Let’s Talk Bookish: Maintaining a Blog Aesthetic – itsKoo reviews Cancel reply